Detection likelihood of cluster-induced CMB polarization: Polarization induced by scattering in clusters

-In the following we describe the polarization generated by Compton scattering when a quadrupole moment is induced by either electrons moving at the cluster radial velocity, or electrons randomly moving in the hot gas with a velocity dispersion which is characterized by the gas temperature $T_{e}$.
+In the following, we describe the polarization generated by Compton scattering when a quadrupole moment is induced either by electrons moving at the cluster radial velocity or electrons randomly moving in the hot gas with a velocity dispersion that is characterized by the gas temperature $T_{e}$.

-\subsection{Polarization of Isotropic Incident Radiation}
+\subsection{Polarization of isotropic incident radiation}

-Scattering of the CMB in a cluster at rest in the CMB frame results in local anisotropy due to the different pathlengths of photons arriving from various directions to a given point (e.g. \citealt{2014MNRAS.437...67C}).
+Scattering of the CMB in a cluster at rest in the CMB frame results in local anisotropy due to the different path-lengths of photons arriving from various directions to a given point (e.g., \citealt{2014MNRAS.437...67C}).
 This anisotropy provides the requisite quadrupole moment; second scatterings then polarize the radiation (\citealt{1980MNRAS.190..413S}, \citealt{1999MNRAS.310..765S}).
 By symmetry, the measured net polarization (essentially) vanishes if the cluster is not resolved.
-Nonetheless, and since we consider here the performance of the arcmin-resolution SPTpol and AdvACTpol, it is useful to explore the signal associated with double scattering since it is {\it a priori} expected to dominate over the other polarization signals in rich clusters (\citealt{2006MNRAS.368..511S}) for which $\tau^{2}$ is not negligibly small.
+Nonetheless, and since we consider here the performance of an arcminute-resolution experiment, it is useful to explore the signal associated with double scattering since it is {\it a priori} expected to dominate over the other polarization signals in rich clusters (\citealt{2006MNRAS.368..511S}), for which $\tau^{2}$ is not negligibly small.

 The CMB appears anisotropic in the frame of a non-radially moving cluster; consequently, scattering by IC electrons polarizes the radiation.
-Two polarization components are induced; the first is linear in the cluster velocity component transverse to the los, $v_t \equiv\beta_{t}c$, but quadratic in $\tau$; the second is linear in $\tau$ but quadratic in $\beta_{t}$.
-The quadrupole required for the latter is induced by the (transversal) second order Doppler effect.
-The spatial patterns of the various polarization components can be readily determined when the gas distribution is spherically symmetric, in the `hard sphere' approximation for gas density and temperature, e.g. \citet{1980MNRAS.190..413S}, \citet{1999MNRAS.310..765S}.
-More realistic gas distributions, substructure and high internal velocities result in complicated polarization patterns (\citealt{2004MNRAS.347..729L}, \citealt{2006MNRAS.368..511S}).
+Two polarization components are induced: The first is linear in the cluster velocity component transverse to the los, $v_t \equiv\beta_{t}c$, but quadratic in $\tau$; the second is linear in $\tau$ but quadratic in $\beta_{t}$.
+The quadrupole required for the latter is induced by the (transversal) second-order Doppler effect.
+The spatial patterns of the various polarization components can be readily determined when the gas distribution is spherically symmetric, in the "hard sphere" approximation for gas density and temperature (e.g., \citealt{1980MNRAS.190..413S}, \citealt{1999MNRAS.310..765S}).
+More realistic gas distributions, substructure, and high internal velocities result in complicated polarization patterns (\citealt{2004MNRAS.347..729L}, \citealt{2006MNRAS.368..511S}).

-\subsubsection{The Kinematic Polarization Components}
+\subsubsection{The kinematic polarization components}